microsoft/Kusto-Query-Language/doc/scalar-data-types/string.md

 ## Verbatim string literals

 Verbatim string literals are also supported.
 In this form, the backslash character (`\`) stands for itself, and not as an escape character.
+Prepending the `@` special character to string literals serves as a verbatim identifier.

 * Enclose in double-quotes (`"`): `@"This is a verbatim string literal that ends with a backslash\.
 Double quote characters (") are escaped by a double quote (")."`
 * Enclose in single-quotes (`'`): `@'This is a verbatim string literal that ends with a backslash\.
 Single quote characters (') are escaped by a single quote (').'`